Electro707/ee-parts-database/docs/database_spec.rst

-storage       str                                   The part's storage location comments      str                                   Comments about the part datasheet     str                                   The datasheet of the part user          dict                                  The part user's information
+storage       str                                   The part's storage location comments      str                                   Comments about the part datasheet     str                                   The datasheet of the part user          str                                   The part user's information (who added the part for example)
 ============= ========================= =========== =======================================================

 Resistor Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Append the *GenericPart* items to this table.
-Type: ``resistance``
+Type: ``resistor``

 ============= ========================= =========== =======================================================
 Name          Variable Type             Required?
 Description
 ============= ========================= =========== =======================================================
-resistance    FLOAT                     YES         The resistor's resistance tolerance     FLOAT                                 The resistor's tolerance as a float (so a 5% resistor will be stored as 5) power         FLOAT                                 The resistor's power rating in W
+resistance    float                     YES         The resistor's resistance tolerance     float                                 The resistor's tolerance as a float (so a 5% resistor will be stored as 5) power         float                                 The resistor's power rating in W
 ============= ========================= =========== =======================================================

 Capacitor Table